 - HRM content: This key factor deals with specific HR functions like reward system, work system, employer relation, HR flows, and others.

 Why is it useful today: Much like the 8-box model by Paul Boselie, this model acknowledges the dynamic nature of the world we live in.
 The five aforementioned elements directly or indirectly impact the HRM, and the organizations that try to align the internal and external contexts are bound to perform better.
-For instance, a research by Gartner reveals that 76% of newly remote/hybrid employees report a positive perception of the workplace.
+Per a Gallup study on hybrid and remote work, 67% of workers reported increased time efficiency, with 51% experiencing higher productivity in this work arrangement.

 5. The Advanced HR Value Chain